eiffel-community/eiffel-easy2use/wiki/markdown/Bundle_Eiffel.md

 This bundle can be used as a base for any application bundle depending on Eiffel.
 Not all services in this bundle would need to be included in such an application bundle.<br>
 The docker-compose file in this bundle will show the dependencies between services in this bundle, so that relevant dependent services can be included.<br>

-The Easy2Use Eiffel2 bundle is applicable both for Docker & Kubernetes.
+The Easy2Use Eiffel bundle is applicable both for Docker & Kubernetes.

 ## Bundle Name
-Eiffel2
+Eiffel

 ## Components included in Eiffel bundle
 Component | Service name | User/PSW | Info